I Put Half Of My Net Worth Into These Investments - March 2020

 Right now, EPR enjoys 13-year leases and 1.8x rent coverage on average.
 This rent coverage is resilient and consistent year after year.
 Therefore, its cash flow is actually among the most predictable of all REITs.

-EPR pays an ~8% dividend yield, which it just hiked, and enjoys a ~5% normalized growth rate.
-Combined together, this result in a 13% annual total return, but just like SRC, we believe that EPR is set for material FFO multiple expansion in the coming years.
-EPR is priced at 12x FFO, while some of its casino net lease REIT peers trade at 16x FFO.
+EPR pays an ~12% dividend yield, which it just hiked, and enjoys a ~5% normalized growth rate.
+Combined together, this result in a 17% annual total return, but just like SRC, we believe that EPR is set for material FFO multiple expansion in the coming years.
+EPR is priced at 10x FFO, while some of its casino net lease REIT peers trade at 16x FFO.
 We believe that it's EPR that should trade at a premium valuation given its long history of outperformance and better portfolio diversification.
-As the multiple expands closer to 15x FFO, shareholders are set at 15%-20% annual returns – from a highly-predictable net lease REIT.
+As the multiple expands closer to 15x FFO, shareholders are set for ~20% annual returns – from a highly-predictable net lease REIT.

 Foreign REITs: Many Overlooked Opportunities